Impossible-Robotics-5412/linkage/carburetor/README.md

 During development or for convenience, the `deploy.sh` file allows you to locally cross-compile the executable, and deploy the program to the Pi remotely.

-You can run `deploy-systemd.sh` to cross-compile, deploy the binary, _and_ install the systemd service.
-It also restart the daemon with the new binary.